stand-art/jaxn/README.md

 JAXN (pronounced "Jackson") is a standard for "relaxed [JSON](https://tools.ietf.org/html/rfc7159)".
 It targets humans writing JSON files manually (for example in configuration files), as well as providing a small set of extensions to improve the expressiveness and interoperability of JSON libraries.

+> **JAXN IS CURRENTLY WORK-IN-PROGRESS**
+>
+> Until we publish version 1.0 of JAXN, everything is considered work-in-progress.
+We appreciate ideas, feedback, criticism and input from others.
+Feel free to open an issue or write to [`jaxn@icemx.net`](mailto:jaxn@icemx.net).

 ## What is JAXN?

 * A strict superset of JSON.
 Valid JSON is valid JAXN.